-CLOSING: Let’s take a look at the Agreement below and using our conversation and notes, complete it to suit our collaboration.
+CLOSING: Let’s take a look at the Agreement below and, using our conversation and notes, complete it to suit our collaboration.
 This will help us establish parameters and goals—both in terms of logistics and values—that are feasible, clear, and mutually acceptable.

 *This conversation guide is adapted from The Institute of Cultural Affairs “Guided Conversations,” available online via SLS here.